footcricket05/LGMVIP-DataScience/README.md

 ## Data Science Internship Projects

-This repository contains the code for the projects completed during the Data Science Internship at InfoPillar Solutions.
+This repository contains the code for the projects completed during the Data Science Internship at LetsGrowMore.
 The projects are:

 <ol>
   <li> Iris Flowers Classification ML Project </li>